 For those born before April 6 1954 and who lived in the UK for at least one day between September 16 and 29 2019 (the qualifying period), there’s a one-off annual winter fuel payment of £100 to £300.
 The government writes to each recipient to explain how much they get.
 Some older residents get additional government money in extremely cold weather.

-E.on, EDF and Npower – three of the ‘big six’ energy firms in the UK – offer subsidies for new energy-efficient boilers for some residents; eligibility varies so check firms’ websites.
-There are also two energy-efficient home schemes for those with solar panels or domestic wind turbines – Smart Export Guarantee and the Renewable Heat Incentive – which mean that in certain circumstances if you generate your own electricity any excess can be sold to commercial energy suppliers.
-There are more details on the energy regulator’s website.
+There are also two energy-efficient home schemes for those with solar panels or domestic wind turbines – Smart Export Guarantee and the Renewable Heat Incentive.
+In certain circumstances, if you generate your own electricity any excess can be sold to commercial energy suppliers.